 A workshop specially designed for students who are ready to go beyond basic fusing techniques.
 Class begins with a review of COE (coefficient of expansion), scoring , cutting, and design principles.
-This class goes further than Intermediate Fusing and Slumping 202 by the addition of a third session.
-Session one project is Plaid plate, and includes an introduction to the Morton Cutting System.
+This class goes further than Intermediate Fusing and Slumping 202 by the addition of a second session and two complete projects.
+Session one project is Plaid plate and includes an introduction to the Morton Cutting System.
 Second session project is a 10 inch round bowl with accent strip and includes an introduction to the art and technique of circle cutting.
-Third session project includes practical kiln experience.
-Tuition includes up to 6 kiln firings.
+Tuition includes up to 4 kiln firings.
 Glass is purchased at class.

 Students will provide their own cutting/scoring tool, safety glasses and a Rubbermaid-type box with a top to hold projects between classes.
 Safety glasses may be purchased at class ($5).
 Students may test drive scoring/cutting tools at first class and get recommendations prior to purchase.

 Prerequisite: Introduction to Fusing and Slumping, prior experience, or permission of the instructor.

 Studio 34 Faculty: Michelle Arena, Marilynne Lipshutz, Mary Catherman

 October 23 and October 30 6:00-8:00